111LUX/777/README.md

 ## My configuration files
-**This page contains my configuration files of my favorite applications:**
+**This page contains the configuration files of my favorite applications:**
 vim, zsh, tmux...
-Created this configs after years of using these applications.
+Created these configs after years of usage.